MediaComem/docker-brownbag/README.md

 ```

 Let's create a fortune clock that tells the time and a fortune every 5 seconds.
 Run the following
-multiline command to save a bash script to `/usr/local/bin/clock.sh`:
+multiline command to save a bash script to `/usr/local/bin/clock.sh` (copy-paste the entire 10 lines
+of the command, starting with `cat` and ending with the second `EOF` 9 lines below):

 ```bash
 root@e07f81d7941d:/# cat << EOF > /usr/local/bin/clock.sh